 When I assess my patients I pay special attention to the aesthetics of the nose and it impact on the patient overall look and appearance.
 We can’t just put any filler in the nose!
 Before performing the procedure I pay attention to the tip projection, bony prominence and axis rotation as well as the overall slope ratio.
-I use digital imaging on almost all patients presenting for non-surgical rhinoplasty.
+I pay special attention to blood supply and invariably use a vein-scope to plot nasal vessels anatomy.
+I also use digital imaging on almost all patients presenting for non-surgical nose reshaping rhinoplasty.

 One suitable patient is who present with a small dorsal hump.
 If their bony prominence is surrounded by depression above and below it, then I could I place an amount of dermal filler below and above the bump.
 It’s important to try and not go for perfect straightness.
 Favourite startup dermal filler is hyaluronic acid (HA) based dermal filler.

 One reason I like to use hyaluronic acid dermal fillers for non-surgical nose reshaping is that they are safer for my patients.
 For starters HA dermal fillers are dissolvable and if the patient didn’t desire the aesthetic correction results after their nose job, it can be taken away safely.
 HA fillers are also a clear soft gels and not permanent.
 Some people come asking for Silicone or Artefill as permanent fillers, but these products don’t belong in the nose.
 Permanent fillers give rise to permanent problems.
 Great new FDA approved dermal fillers bridging the gap between longevity and safety is the likes of Radiesse and Ellansé.
 Ellansé is ultimately degradable but lasts for up to four years.